-This was intended as the second part of a series of features looking at Christmas-themed editions of ITV children’s programmes that I remembered vividly even amongst the dazzle of wrapping paper and limitless supermarket own-brand cola and artificial Christmas Trees with clown decorations for no obvious reason, but the word ‘intended’ is rather significant here.
+This was intended as the second part of a series of features looking at Christmas-themed editions of ITV children’s programmes that stood out even amongst the dazzle of wrapping paper and limitless supermarket own-brand cola and artificial Christmas Trees with clown decorations for no obvious reason, but the word ‘intended’ is rather significant here.
 Firstly, this isn’t the actual edition of magazine show Magpie that I actually do remember vividly, which apparently no longer exists.
 While hundreds of editions of Magpie probably aren’t the most significant loss to the archives by anyone’s standards, I’m always reminded of when one of my friends had a business meeting with Mick Robertson himself and took the opportunity to mention an item from the show that he remembered fondly, only for Mick to sigh wistfully and remark that “there’s not too many of them left now”.
-In any case, I would have loved to have been able to write about the Vox Pop Santas here.
-And indeed just watched them again to be honest.
+In any case, I would have loved to have been able to write about the Vox Pop Santas here; and indeed just watched them again to be honest.

 It also ended up being the second in a series of two, as a sudden unseasonal influx of commissioned work coincided with a very unseasonal turn in world news at the end of a fairly rotten year, though you can read more about that here.
-Anyway, the upshot of this was that the more or less finished pieces on Chorlton And The Wheelies and The Ghosts Of Motley Hall, were quietly shelved.
+Anyway, the upshot of this was that the more or less finished pieces on Chorlton And The Wheelies and The Ghosts Of Motley Hall were quietly shelved.
 Instead of publishing them the following December, I took the decision to hold them back for what eventually became Can’t Help Thinking About Me, in which you can find both of them along with a massively extended version of this Magpie piece.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here, and is the ideal any time of year gift for that Children’s ITV obsessive in your life.

 This was a rivalry that did not seem to have in any way abated.
 Regrettably, with the conspicuously generous exception of John Noakes, the Blue Peter personnel interviewed for it did themselves no favours at all, barely wasting an opportunity to patronise their trendier competitors and pour scorn on the perceived intelligence level of their viewers.
 The Magpie team, on the other hand, still seemed only too aware that they were dealing with an audience that weren’t properly catered for elsewhere, and fought their corner with a frequently revealing passion.
 Mick Robertson was audibly hurt when former Blue Peter editor Biddy Baxter derided Magpie as embarrassing and a mess, memorably countering “well… messy Magpie… sterile Blue Peter“.
 Tommy Boyd, while refreshingly candid about his own view of the show’s shortcomings, denounced Blue Peter as the opposition rather than the enemy, as their more important battles were with the ‘suits’ on the upper floors.
-Susan Stranks recalled that even an overture towards arranging a social event with said ‘opposition’ was frostily rebuffed.
-And all of them shrugged and alluded to possible boardroom power struggles while admitting that nobody ever actually told any of them when or why Magpie was cancelled.
+Susan Stranks recalled that even an overture towards arranging a social event with said ‘opposition’ was frostily rebuffed, and all of them shrugged and alluded to possible boardroom power struggles while admitting that nobody ever actually told any of them when or why Magpie was cancelled.

 Nowadays, you’re almost guaranteed to see lots of Blue Peter around Christmas, whether in clip form or – increasingly – full shows.
 Their yearly traditions of home-made Advent Crowns, last-show-before-Christmas sign-offs and shoddily-wrapped presents for the show’s pets have long since become the stuff of lazy uncritical nostalgia.
 You’ll struggle ever to find any mention of Magpie, though, but there is a very good reason for this; out of only eighty four full surviving broadcast quality editions, only one of them is a bona fide Christmas edition.
 There’s no particular apparent reason why this should have survived other than by pure chance, but it’s nice that it does as there isn’t really much evidence out there to indicate how Magpie attempted to lure the Yuletide audience away from its more formal opposite number.
 Even TV Times merely promised “more fun and facts on a seasonal note with Jenny, Doug and Mick” for the edition broadcast at 4:45pm on 24th December 1976.
 Which, in the unlikely event that you haven’t worked it out already, is the one that actually does still exist.